 If you see the ABO banking term on any of your paperwork or ABO on a check, you might be wondering what it stands for.
 The banking industry uses ABO as an abbreviation for 'as a beneficiary of'.
 Therefore, an ABO IRA is another term for beneficiary IRA or inherited IRA.
 A beneficiary IRA is an IRA that you inherit from anyone other than your spouse.

 If you inherit an IRA from your spouse, the IRS allows you to treat it as your own retirement account.
 You cannot treat the ABO IRA as your own.
 Most frequently, people inherit ABO IRAs from their parents or close relatives.

 The ABO IRA Rules

 Because you are not allowed to treat the inherited IRA as your own, you cannot make contributions to it or initiate rollovers to or from the account.
 At a certain point, the IRS will require you to start taking distributions from your inherited account.
-Figuring out the amount and timing of the required minimum distributions may be complex and it is best to contact a tax adviser for help.
-When you receive distributions, you will have to pay income taxes as the original owner would have had to.
-IRS imposes income taxes on distributions from IRAs because the contributions grow on a tax-deferred basis.
+Figuring out the amount and timing of the required minimum distributions may be complex, and it is best to contact a tax adviser for help.
+When you receive distributions, you will have to pay any required income taxes as the original owner would have had to.

 What to Do if You Inherit an IRA